Interpark: History

 2006 - Established Interpark Mobile.
 Listed Interpark Gmarket on NASDAQ.

 2008 - Established Interpark International, Global M&S Co., LTD. Established Interpark INT (merge shopping, bookstore, ENT).

 2009 - Changed CL.
 Sold Interpark Gmarket to eBay.

 2011 - Took over IMK (I Market Korea), a MRO firm.
 Established Interpark Global (US) and logistic center in US.

 2014 - Launched Global shopping site.
 Listed Interpark INT on KOSDAQ.
 Entered the music industry through the release of Hotel King OST.

 2018- Established on March 16, 2018, Interpark Academy, then the company changed to its current name on July 6, 2021.

 2021- On July 21, 2021, Interpark announced that it established a subsidiary label, Interpark Music Plus, for its idol group production business, that same year the girl group Laboum signed a contract with them.
 It is also shown that the label is preparing to launch a new male idol group during the year.
+The same year, Yanolja, Korea's leading hospitality platform, acquired 70% of Interpark's commerce business for $260 million.

 2022- Interpark Music Plus announced its first male idol group called Trendz.
 Trendz made their debut on January 5, 2022, with their first mini album "Blue Set Chapter 1.
 Tracks".
+Interpark merged with Triple and rebranded as Interpark Triple.

+2024- Interpark Triple launched TRIPLE Korea, a global travel platform created for foreign tourists visiting Korea.